icicleicicle/potato/README.md

 ## Craggy Island
 <em>Christen, Doruk, Jhasen, Kalina</em>
-* queen-sized bed in the basement
+* queen-sized bed in the basement - Jack, prolly?
-* full-size pullout couch in living room
+* full-size pullout couch in living room - Manuel, it seems

 ##Other Locations?
 * House Longlawn in the northern kingdom has two couches and plentiful floor (misuba, m.robins)